-The Bank's financial assets and liabilities have mainly variable interest rate or have a re-pricing date of less than one year, except for Albanian Securities and for certain non-Albanian securities investment, which have fixed coupon rates between 0.19% - 6.87% for USD denominated securities (2020: 0.3% - 6.9%) and between 0.17% - 3.50% for EUR denominated securities (2020: 0.3 - 3.6%)
+The Bank's financial assets and liabilities have mainly variable interest rate or have a re-pricing date of less than one year, except for Albanian Securities and for certain non-Albanian securities investment, which have fixed coupon rates between 3.36% - 6.9% for USD denominated securities (2021: 0.19% - 6.87%) and between 1.06% - 4.13% for EUR denominated securities (2021: 0.17 - 3.5%).

-The Bank's Regulation on Interest Rate Risk Management, "ISBA Guidelines on the governance of IRRBB" and "ISBA Rules on the measurement and control of IRRBB" have been approved by the ISBA ALCO June 2021 and ISBA Board of Directors on October 2021.
+The Bank's Regulation on Interest Rate Risk Management, "ISBA Guidelines on the governance of IRRBB" and "ISBA Rules on the measurement and control of IRRBB" have been approved by the ISBA Board of Directors on 16 December 2022 and approved by ALCO meeting on 2 December 2022, based on the latest versions of IRRBB Guidelines issued by Parent Company in 2022.

 These documents implement the latest regulatory provisions, recently defined in the Guidelines issued by the Parent Company on March 2021, based on the EBA regulation (EBA/GL/2018/02), and keeping the provisions of the Bank of Albania guideline "On managing interest rate risk in the banking book", approved as per decision No. 33, dated 30 April 2013.
-Interest rate risk generated by the Bank's assets and liabilities, as measured through shift sensitivity of Fair Value analysis of \pm 100 basis points, registered at the end of December 2021 a value of ALL 825 million (for +100 basis points) compared to the end of year 2020 ALL -732 million.
+Interest rate risk generated by the Bank's assets and liabilities, as measured through shift sensitivity of Fair Value analysis of $\pm$ 100 basis points, registered at the end of December 2022 a value of ALL -248 million (for +100 basis points) compared to the end of year 2021 ALL -825 million.
+Notes to the financial statements for the year ended 31 December 2022